mirror/dd-wrt/src/router/krb5/doc/admin/install_kdc.rst

 required when incremental propagation is enabled.

-Now that the replica KDC is able to accept database propagation, you’ll need to propagate the database from the master server.
+Now that the replica KDC is able to accept database propagation, you’ll need to propagate the database from the primary server.

-NOTE: Do not start the replica KDC yet; you still do not have a copy of the master's database.
+NOTE: Do not start the replica KDC yet; you still do not have a copy of the primary's database.

 .. _kprop_to_replicas: